npaster/summer_school_2023/TP2/TP2.md

         # ...
 ```

-You can saved error like that after declaration of variable:
+You can save the error like that after declaration of variable:

 ```python
 # compute L2 and H1-errors